When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Front motor cons:

-- Wheels spin – front motors may spin in wet conditions as a lot of the rider’s weight is concentrated at the middle to rear of the scooter.
+- Wheels spin – front motors may spin in wet conditions as a lot of the rider’s weight is concentrated in the middle to rear of the scooter.

 - Prone to understeer